If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 Reinstate permit from cancelled

-If your Practice Permit is suspended, you must reinstate your permit before returning to practice.
+If your Practice Permit is cancelled, you must reinstate your permit before returning to practice.

-Please review the following requirements to reinstate your suspended practice permit.
+Please review the following requirements to reinstate your practice permit.

 Requirement: Personal information and contact details